UFC Fight Night: Lewis vs. Abdurakhimov: Predictions & Analysis

 A few statistical edges stand out.
 Berish throws significantly more leather — a 0.0 sig. strike per minute gap.
 Berish is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Berish has tighter striking defense, making opponents miss more often.

-**The Pick: Ryan Janes over Keith Berish.** We're leaning Janes here at 67%, a solid but not overwhelming edge.
-The market and our model are aligned — the line looks fair.
+The Pick: Ryan Janes over Keith Berish.
+We're leaning Janes here at 72%, a solid but not overwhelming edge.
+Notably, the betting market has Janes at 69% implied while our model sees 72% — a 4-point disagreement that could signal value.

 Juliana Lima vs JJ Aldrich